I’ve Lived with Lyme for Decades, and This is What it is Like

 But it didn’t solve my illness.
 I truly credit meeting Taylor as a turning point in my journey to diagnosis.
 Taylor found my courses of treatment—the myriad of diagnoses I was given and series of medications I took over the years—confusing and illogical.
 He believes that there’s an answer for everything if you look deep enough.
 So he started to dig.

 My symptoms subsided during the pregnancy, and it was the best I had felt in years, but Piper’s birth brought the symptoms back in full force.
 I tried a new IV stem cell treatment that seemed to be working, but the physical, mental, and emotional side effects were too much.
 I stopped breastfeeding and started again on antibiotics and Prednisone, a steroid to control inflammation.
+I never wanted to be on western prescriptions but I also had a baby to care for and a life I knew was worth living.

-After the birth of our second child in May, Taylor asked me if natural childbirth was the worst pain I’ve ever felt.
+After the birth of our second child in May of 2019, Taylor asked me if natural childbirth was the worst pain I’ve ever felt.
 I responded without hesitation: absolutely not.
 The Herxheimer reaction to treating the Lyme disease—a reaction that happens when the Lyme bacteria are actively being attacked and causes a worsening of Lyme symptoms, including fatigue, brain fog, muscle and nerve pain, and chills and sweats—was without a doubt the worst pain that I’ve ever felt.

-But I’ve learned that it’s okay to hurt, and it’s necessary to process that in a healthy way.
+Over the last couple of years, I’ve learned that it’s okay to hurt, and it’s necessary to process that in a healthy way.
 My outlet is the outdoors and work.
 Meeting customers, learning about their stories, and hearing about their adventures motivates and inspires me to persevere.
 We all have a story, and so far, mine has had a pretty good arc.

 A diagnosis doesn’t mean a cure.
 Lyme is a chronic illness and something that I will likely manage for the rest of my life.
 Therefore, in addition to opening up outdoor access, we are also committed to getting people out there safely and passing on knowledge and Lyme disease prevention techniques to help others avoid the pain of Lyme.